-If the dog is fully outside the circle, it must be redirected into the circle, or else the exercise is failed.
+If the dog is fully outside the circle, it must be redirected into the circle (at least one foot inside), or else the exercise is failed (= 0).

 After the dog has stood approximately 3-4 seconds (inside the circle or on the borderline), the handler directs, on instruction of the steward, the dog to the 3 m x 3 m square.